Intermediate Bond Fund of America®

 - An asset-building tool to help meet future needs, such as a new home or college tuition

-The fund's investment objective is to provide current income consistent with its maturity and quality standards described in the prospectus and preservation of capital.
+The fund's investment objective is to provide you with current income consistent with the maturity and quality standards described in this prospectus and preservation of capital.